OpenAttackDefenseTools/tulip/README.md

 ## Run with docker
 Edit `docker-compose.yml` file and replace `REACT_APP_FLAG_REGEX` environment variable with the flag regex.

 Run flower using `docker-compose up --build`.
 Flower starts at address `http://localhost:3000`.

+The container just created should be called `flower_flower-python_1`.
 To import pcaps enter in the services container with `docker exec -it flower_flower-python_1 /bin/bash`.
 The container share the `shared` folder with the host.
 Put the pcap files inside this folder and use `python services/importer.py /shared/pcap_file_here` from the container to import pcaps to flower.

-## Install
+## Manual installation
 ```bash
 git clone https://github.com/secgroup/flower
 cd flower